hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/schema-discovery.md

 ```

-### Example #3 - Discovery with Declared Tables and Views
+### Example #4 - Discovery with Declared Tables and Views

-Discovery is enabled.
-The configuration declares a table, a view, and a DAO.
+In this case Schema Discovery is enabled and some tables are views are also declated.
+In this case, the layer configuration file declares one table, one view, and one DAO.

 ```xml
 <hotrod>